jpastuszek/running-average/README.md

-Rust crate that provides `RunningAverage` and `RealTimeRunningAverage` types that allow to calculate running averages with specified time window width using constant memory.
+Rust crate that provides `RunningAverage` and `RealTimeRunningAverage` types that allow to calculate running average with specified time window width using constant memory.

 The `RunningAverage` type can be used when processing streams of temporal data while `RealTimeRunningAverage` can be used when measured events are happening in real time.